feathersjs/feathers/docs/api/hooks.md

 ### Service hooks

 To add hooks to every service `app.hooks(hooks)` can be used.
 Application hooks are [registered in the same format as service hooks](#registering-hooks) and also work exactly the same.
-Note when application hooks will be executed however:
+Note when application hooks will be executed:

 - `around` application hook will run around all other hooks
 - `before` application hooks will always run _before_ all service `before` hooks